 Make sure everyone in the organization knows how their role contributes to the success of the company.

 Build in regular opportunities for employees to put ideas forward, try them and report back on the outcomes.

 Offer paid time off for employees to complete volunteer work and donate to charities.

 Make civic engagement a part of company culture!

 Let’s expand on number 5 for a bit!
 Intentional culture is a result of the work you do to reflect defined qualities and curated environments in the workplace.
 This often includes team building activities, internal competitions, social events etc. Consider aligning your organization with a charity that relates to your vision mission and feeds the passion on your team.
 Shift the events listed to include civic engagement with this charity.
 Make your team building activity a volunteer day, you internal competition tied to sourcing the most of a given resource to donate, organize your social event on location of the charity to learn more about their services.
 When employees can tie personal feel good moments and pride to their place of work it’s a win-win-win.
 Employees feel engaged at work, people have time built into their schedule to give back and local charities benefit from regular strong relationships in the business community.
 Employee engagement through authentic, sincere civic engagement!

-Botree dedicates weekly paid hours to a not-for-profit called WE Unite and empowers its employees, clients and partners to support their community-changing initiatives at every opportunity.
+One of Botree's valued community partners is WE Unite, a not-for-profit that empowers its employees, clients and partners to support their community-changing initiatives at every opportunity.
 What causes does your business support?